Tariq Ahmed Karim: Career

-Karim joined the Pakistan Foreign Service in 1967.
-From 1995 to 1997, Karim was the Additional Foreign Secretary and was responsible for South Asian region at the ministry.
-He was the lead Bangladeshi negotiator over the sharing the water of the Ganges and successfully signed a 30-year treaty in 1996.
-Karim was the High Commissioner of Bangladesh to South Africa.
+From March 1995 to March 1997, Karim was an additional foreign secretary, responsible for South Asia and SAARC.
+He was the lead Bangladeshi negotiator over sharing the water of the Ganges and successfully signed a 30-year treaty in 1996.
+From 1997 to 1998, Karim was the high commissioner of Bangladesh to South Africa.
 He also represented Bangladesh in Botswana, Lesotho, and Namibia concurrently.